QED-92/cyber-security/modules/sql-injections/sql-injections.md

 -- Example
 INSERT INTO logins VALUES(1, 'admin', 'p@ssw0rd', '2025-12-21');
 ```

+Keep in mind that omitting column names requires values to be supplied in the exact column order defined by the table schema.

 Values can also be added to individual columns, instead of adding entire records.